marp-team/marpit/api.md

 The documentation of Marpit API on `master` branch has been published at **[https://marpit-api.marp.app/](https://marpit-api.marp.app/)**.

-Please run `yarn docs` if you want to build documentation at local.
+Please run `yarn jsdoc` if you want to build documentation at local.
 It would build docs in `jsdoc` directory.

 ## Classes